-Whale Watching With Vancouver Whale Watching
+Whale Watching With Vancouver Whale Watch

-David did his research on options for whale watching from Steveston and decided we would go with Vancouver Whale Watching.
-We had been lucky enough on our 4 week west coast trip the previous year to go whale watching around Monterey and get a great display of whale fun.
-While Vancouver Whale Watching provided a return trip guarantee if they did not see any whales, we really wanted to catch them on the first trip.
+We were lucky on our 4 week west coast trip the previous year and went whale watching around Monterey.
+We got a great display of whale fun.
+Vancouver Whale Watch provided a return trip guarantee if they did not see any whales.
+But we really wanted to catch them on the first trip.

 Spotting the Humpback Whale

-On a shallow rock, we could see a large group of sea lions laying soaking up the sun.
-On the shore, those people with great eyes or a good telescopic lens could see a bald eagle sitting in the tree.
-Seeing the one lone bald eagle was interesting but later on this trip we would see dozens and dozens in the Harrison Hills area!
+On a shallow rock, we saw a large group of sea lions as they soaked up the sun.
+On the shore, those people with great eyes or a good telescopic lens saw a bald eagle in the tree.
+Seeing the one lone bald eagle was interesting but later on this trip we saw dozens and dozens in the Harrison Hills area!

 The Pod of Killer Whales